Big Break Regional Shoreline: Accessibility

 The park is open daily from sunrise to sunset.
 The Visitor Center is open Wednesday-Sunday, 10am to 4pm.
 The park is at 69 Big Break Road in Oakley.
 It can be reached by private vehicles from Main Street, and there is no fee for parking or admission.
+Tri Delta Transit #300 provides access to the park through Vintage Parkway and Big Break Road on weekdays.
 The park is generally wheelchair accessible.

 Dogs are permitted, except in marsh and wetland habitats in the park.